Scopes 1, 2, 3 of the carbon footprint: how does it work?

 This is one of the reasons why, in France, since January 1, 2023, companies subject to the Declaration of Extra-Financial Performance (DPEF) must include all 3 emission scopes in their greenhouse gas emissions balance sheet (BEGES).

-At Traace, we know all about the challenges and limits of scope 3 carbon footprinting.
-In particular, we have developed a module dedicated to monitoring the environmental impact and commitment of suppliers, to provide companies with an effective tool for tackling the decarbonization of their purchasing and implementing a responsible purchasing policy.
+At Traace, we are well aware of the challenges and limits of scope 3 carbon footprinting.
+As part of our carbon footprint platform, we have developed a module dedicated to monitoring the environmental impact and commitment of suppliers, to provide companies with an effective tool for achieving a complete corporate carbon footprint and tackling the decarbonization of their purchasing and the implementation of a responsible purchasing policy.

 If you'd like to learn more about decarbonization and the limits of scope 3, we invite you to download our webinar in partnership with specialist consultancy Magelan on.
 "How to accelerate the decarbonization of your value chain"..